Krusinaldo9/LoRE/README.md

 The archive contains:

-- **graph.json**: nodes, relations (a single relation for undirected graphs), and edges as directed triples `(u, v, o)`.
+- **graph.json**: nodes, relations (a single relation for undirected graphs), and edges as directed triples `(v, u, m)`.
 For undirected graphs, both directions are included.
 - **reconstruct.txt**: all node URIs belonging to the train, validation, and test splits.
 - **train.tsv**, **val.tsv**, **test.tsv**: partitioned subsets for downstream evaluation.